pyricau/FunkyJFunctional/README.md

 Any question?
 Please ask them on the dedicated [Google Group](https://groups.google.com/group/funkyjfunctional).

+The latest release is the 1.0 version, see the [release notes}(https://github.com/pyricau/FunkyJFunctional/wiki/Release-Notes) for more information.

 # Quality

 FunkyJFunctional has continuous integration thanks to **CloudBees** DEV@Cloud [free plan](http://www.cloudbees.com/foss/foss-dev.cb) for [FOSS](http://en.wikipedia.org/wiki/Free_and_open_source_software) projects.